Vega family

 Main CHARACTERISTICS

-The new Vega C launcher is more flexible and versatile than its predecessor, increasing the market for this vehicle from 50% to 90% of LEO satellites, a substantial part of which can be managed by exploiting its multiple launch capability.
-From this standpoint, the VESPA+R Payload Adapter is used in missions involving multiple launches (two satellites) or to house Cubesats and microsats in its internal platform.
+The Vega C launcher is more flexible and versatile than its predecessor, increasing the market for this vehicle from 50% to 90% of LEO satellites, a substantial part of which can be managed by exploiting its multiple launch capability.
+From this standpoint, Avio has developed, a range of payload adapters (VESPA+R, CLESSIDRA, SSMS) to enable dual launch and multiple launch capabilities.
+In addition, we are continuously innovating by designing new payload adapters to fit to the evolving space market and customers' needs.
+Thanks to its AVUM+ stage, the rocket will be capable of releasing multiple satellites into different orbits during a single mission, maintaining the remarkable reliability and precision standards of the Vega family.

 Vega C